maghiarul/infoeducatie-2024-frontend/README.md

 ## Descriere

-Proiectul a fost realizat cu scop educational venind in ajutorul studentilor sau a oricarui pasionat pentru a invata Javascript.
+Proiectul a fost realizat cu scopul a veni in ajutorul studentilor sau a oricarui pasionat pentru a invata Javascript.

 ## Informatii tehnice